 - McLaren M4A [200-19F] (Guy Ligier): Ecurie Intersport for Guy Ligier in F2 in 1968.
 The team was disbanded after Schlesser's death in a F1 race in July.
 If Schlesser's regular car went into French hillclimbs, then 200-19 is likely to be one of two cars acquired from the team by Pierre Bardinon (Aubusson, France) and would be the car raced by Bardinon at the Mont-Dore hillclimb in August 1968.
 These two cars were then traded by Bardinon to Franco Sbarro (Grandson, Switzerland) and one was sold to Georges Schäfer (Geneva, Switzerland) for use in French hillclimbs and Swiss national events in 1971, as well as a single F2 race.
 After crashing this car, Schäfer bought Sbarro's second car.
 Then unknown until offered for sale by Hans Peter (Switzerland) in August 1990.
 A car with this chassis number was in the Brooks Monaco auction in 2000 when it was said to be "unraced since 1968".
 Also at this time, Auto-Salon-Singen (Singen, Germany) advertised a pale yellow "ex-Schlesser" McLaren M4A that was said to be unraced since 1968.
 Subsequent history unknown

-- Brabham BT23 (Giorgio Pianta): Fitted with an Alfa Romeo GTA engine and entered by Scuderia Ala d'Oro for Nanni Galli to drive in the Vallelunga F2 race in October 1967.
+- Brabham BT23 (Giorgio Pianta): Bought by 'Nanni' Galli and fitted with a fuel-injected Alfa Romeo GTA engine given to Galli by Autodelta.
+It was entered by Scuderia Ala d'Oro for Galli to drive in the Vallelunga F2 race in October 1967.
+The engine was then said to generate 165 bhp, and it was taller than the Cosworth FVA, but Galli expected further work to be performed on it by Autodelta before the 1968 season.
 Raced again by Galli at Jarama April 1968 and then by Alfa Romeo test driver Giorgio Pianta at Monza in June 1968.
-Then converted to F3 specification and entered by Jolly Club France Racing Team for Etienne Vigoureux to drive in mainly French F3 races through 1969.
+The Brabham was then converted to F3 specification with a normal 1-litre Ford engine and entered by Jolly Club France Racing Team for Etienne Vigoureux to drive in mainly French F3 races through 1969.
 Subsequent history unknown but some of the Italian references mentioned under BT23-9 may refer to this car.

 - Tecno 68/F2 [T00 290?]
 (David Hobbs): After the failure of the Protos F2 project, Ron Harris Racing bought a pair of Tecnos with the first of these debuting at Crystal Palace 3 Jun 1968 where it was raced by Pedro Rodriguez.
 Used later in the season by team drivers Richard Attwood, Eric Offenstadt and Jonathan Williams.
 Taken to the Argentine Temporada at the end that year where it was allocated to Carlos Marincovich.
 Subsequent history unknown but if it is correct that T00 288 went to Britain for libre racing and that T00 296 went to Daniel Rouveyran for French hillclimbs, then T00 290 must be the "ex-Harris" car that went to Patrick Champin for 1969 and then to Max Bonnin for 1970.